Koh AU logo

 Sodium C14-16 olefin sulfonate

-Caprylyl/Capryl glucoside and Lauryl glucoside
+Caprylyl/Capryl glucoside, Lauryl glucoside

 Acrylates copolymer